 • Section 4: Tuesday & Thursday, 9:30 - 10:45 am in Beaupre 100.
 The lecture presentations will be posted to YouTube throughout the semester and can be viewed at any time.
 They will remain available until the end of the semester.
 It will be very important for you to view the lectures in a timely manner to ensure that you are prepared for your exams.
-The synchronous portion of the course will be used for students to practice problems together.
-You will be divided into groups; half of the groups will meet via zoom on Tuesdays, and the other half will meet via zoom on Thursdays.
-If your schedule will make it easier for you to attend on either Tuesday or Thursday, let me know by September 11th so that I can assign you to a group that meets on your preferred day.
+On Thursdays, class will meet via zoom during the scheduled class time to complete required group work assignments.
+The Tuesday time will be an optional zoom session during which students will be able to ask questions in real time about course material.
+The format of the Tuesday session may vary throughout the semester depending on evolving student needs.